 Visa, Mastercard, Interac, or Cash $ Accepted

-- Prior to 48 hours: written cancellation is required; the customer shall be charged a minimum of one night camping rate as per the site reserved and the type of camping requested.
+- Early departure: written notice is required; the customer shall be charged a minimum of one night camping rate as per the site reserved and the type of camping requested.

 The Campground Host will be available from 4pm until 8am the next day to provide assistance to our customers.
 Inquiries can made throughout the day to the Grand Forks Visitor’s Centre.